 - Leave by the steps stage right and return to your seat

-Your Arrival at the Beach Ballroom
+Your Arrival at His Majesty's Theatre

 If stairs present a difficulty for you alternative access to the stage can be made if you tell us in advance.